cettia/asity/1.0.0-Beta1/reference/index.md

 ## Platform on platform
 Some platform, A, is based on the other platform, B, and allows to deal with the underlying platform, B, so that if a bridge for B is available, without creating an additional bridge for A, it's possible to run application on A through B.

-The general pattern is to share an application instance between the platform and the underlying platform using `static` keyword, sharing application holder or adopting dependency injection.
+The general pattern is to share an application instance between the platform, A, and the underlying platform, B, using `static` keyword, application holder or dependency injection framework like Spring or Guice.

 ### JAX-RS 2
 [JAX-RS 2](https://docs.oracle.com/javaee/7/tutorial/doc/jaxws.htm) from Java EE 7.
 JAX-RS allows to deploy JAX-RS resources to several servers, and one of them is Java Servlet.
 That means, you can run application written in JAX-RS through Servlet.
 The same approach may be applied to JAX-RS 1.
 [Example](https://github.com/cettia/cettia-examples/tree/master/archetype/cettia-java-server/platform-on-platform/jaxrs2-atmosphere2).